Welcome to Carlson Insurance Group

 We cover families and business all over Tennessee.

 About Carlson Insurance Group

-Carlson Insurance Group thrives on more than 90 years of combined industry experience, offering personal and business insurance solutions throughout Tennessee, in Mount Juliet, TN, Nashville, TN, Murfreesboro, TN, Hohenwald, TN, Cookeville, TN, Clarksville, TN, Lebanon, TN and Gallatin, TN.
+Voted the best of Mt.
+Juliet, Carlson Insurance Group thrives on more than 100 years of combined industry experience, offering personal and business insurance solutions throughout Tennessee, in Mount Juliet, TN, Nashville, TN, Murfreesboro, TN, Hohenwald, TN, Cookeville, TN, Clarksville, TN, Lebanon, TN and Gallatin, TN.

 At Carlson Insurance Group, we believe our clients’ financial security and quality of life deserve the utmost dedication, expert advice and personal attention from a trusted partner.
 As your insurance advisor, we help you make smart decisions—protecting you from the unexpected and planning for the predictable.

 - We work closely with you to take the headache out of choosing insurance coverage.

 - With an average of 16 years of experience for each agent, we know how to make sure you’re covered

 - Our innovative technologies make sure you’re getting competitive rates on insurance with great coverage.

 - We think about insurance so you don’t have to.